 The application will be built in Microsoft Access, which programmers have extensive experience with that.

-The employees in Azerbaijan have xperience using MS Access or an automated rental processing system and all are comfortable with using PCs.
+The employees in Azerbaijan have experience using MS Access or an automated rental processing system and all are comfortable with using PCs.
 Training should be sufficient to overcome their inexperience.

 Project Size: The project size is small, therefore there is no more risk.
 There is no company providing these services in Azerbaijan.